What does a Polysomnographic Technologist do?

 - Associate's or Bachelor's degree in Polysomnography or a related field.

-- State licensure or certification as required by the state.
+- State licensure or certification, if required by the state.

-- Strong knowledge of sleep disorders and sleep study procedures.
+- Strong knowledge of sleep disorders, diagnostic techniques, and treatment options.

 Is becoming a Polysomnographic Technologist a good career path?